Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

 idol of oblivion

 Considering this makes an Eldrazi token, I think that’ll be all the justification WOTC needs to include this in the deck.
 That said, how good it actually is in the deck depends on how many cards create tokens.
 I think this will be an all-star if they include a decent bit.
-If they don’t (and I have a feeling they won’t) it’s not going to be at its best.
+If they don’t (and I have a feeling they won’t) it won’t be at its best.

 Mind’s Eye